xlplugins/autonami/readme.txt

 == Change log ==

+= 2.0.2 (Jun 23, 2021) =
+* Added: Compatibility added with Dokan type plugin.
+Disallow Order created and status change event automation to run if the order is a child order. (#763)
+* Improved: Tag selection UI in filters for products, tags or lists.
+Found issues with multiple selections, code improved. (#745)
+* Improved: Basic UI improvements for RTL user. (#740)
+* Improved: Dynamic merge tags CSS improved when an email is sent through Raw HTML or Drag and Drop method. (#736)
+* Fixed: Autonami Pro updates were impacting in a case where the Autonami Pro version is older than 2.0. (fix/749)
+* Fixed: Contact unsubscribe table wasn't created at some servers, fixed. (#744)
+* Fixed: Fetching Tags and Lists order by name now, fixed. (#763)

 = 2.0.1 (Jun 11, 2021) =
 * Fixed: Connectors calls were failing, due to a file inclusion error.
 Fixed (fix/728)